braze-inc/braze-docs/_docs/_home/dp-technical-assistance.md

 ### Braze Recommendation

-In the event that a Data Subject requests that you rectify inaccuracies within the Personal Data being processed by you or by Braze on your behalf, you can use the Braze SDKs or the Braze [REST APIs]({{site.baseurl}}/api/endpoints/user_data/#user-track-endpoint) to correct such Personal Data.
+In the event that a data subject requests that you rectify inaccuracies within the Personal Data being processed by you or by Braze on your behalf, you can use the Braze SDKs or the Braze [REST APIs]({{site.baseurl}}/api/endpoints/user_data/#user-track-endpoint) to correct such Personal Data.

 ## The Right to Erasure